Pray for the Wildcats: Plot summary

 Although the young man appears to be winning the fight, Farragut seizes an axe and destroys the radiator of the couple's car.
 After returning to the others, Farragut and Maxon don't inform them of the incident.
 They are later confronted by the Mexican police who tell them that the young man died trying to hike to safety and that the girl may die as well.

 Overnight in the town, Summerfield discovers the truth and tries to convince Maxon and McIlvain to help him turn Farragut in to the police.
 Maxon, manipulated by Farragut's promise of a promotion in the company, refuses to even admit the truth about Sam's actions, while the conflicted McIlvain resists out of prudence.
 The next morning, Farragut and Maxon leave on their own for the airport to fly home.
 They are pursued by Summerfield, who catches up to them.
 Maxon returns to the town, while Summerfield confronts Farragut, and says he plans to turn Sam into the authorities.
 Sam, in turn, reveals he knows about Summerfield's firing, life insurance policy, and his plans to commit suicide.
 When he is unable to either shame or manipulate Summerfield into changing his mind, Farragut pursues Summerfield across the desert in a motorcycle chase, intending to kill him.
 As Farragut chases Summerfield along a high cliff, Summerfield ditches his bike while Farragut loses control and plunges over the cliff to his fiery death.

 The three ad men return to the U.S. with Farragut's remains.
-McIlvain's wife informs him she wants a divorce.
-Maxon's girlfriend tells him she is no longer pregnant, implying she has had an abortion.
-Summerfield, with a new lease on life, is greeted warmly by his wife.
+Nancy informs McIlvain she wants a divorce.
+Krissie tells Maxon she is no longer pregnant, implying she has had an abortion.
+Summerfield, with a new lease on life, is greeted warmly by Lila.

 McIlavin, knowing the truth about Summerfield's firing, offers to help him get his job back, but Summerfield refuses.
-Recognizing McIlavin's compliance and cowardice, Summerfield lets McIlavin know that no matter how different things may be in the future, men like them are always going to have to deal with, as Summerfield puts it, the "Sam Farraguts of the world" and what they represent.
+Recognizing McIlavin's compliance and cowardice, Summerfield lets McIlvain know that no matter how different things may be in the future, men like them are always going to have to deal with, as Summerfield puts it, the "Sam Farraguts of the world" and what they represent.